-The Office of Housing & Student Life employs five professional staff members including the Executive Director of Student Services/Director of Housing & Student Life, Director of Student Activities, and three Area Coordinators.
+The Office of Housing & Student Life employs five professional staff members including the Executive Director of Student Services/Director of Housing & Residence Life and three Area Coordinators.
 Area Coordinators are responsible for a group of residential facilities as well as specific duties related to the central office.
-The AC’s home is located in the residence hall he/she is coordinating and supporting the Student Life staff.
+The AC’s home is located in the residence hall he/she is coordinating and supporting the Residence Life staff.
 AC’s have earned at least an undergraduate degree, and are specially trained in counseling, communication, problem solving, First Aid/CPR, fire safety, and other areas important to facilitating life in a residence hall.
-The Director of Student Activities/Title IX Coordinator oversees the Campus Activities Board, campus life events, Greek Life, and all clubs and organizations, as well as all aspects of Title IX compliance.

 Student Life Training, Philosophy and Programming

-Other than training for specific job requirements (such as first aid/CPR, conflict resolution, fire safety, etc.), your Student Life staff participates in training to enhance their communication and helping skills.
-The Student Life staff’s primary function is to act as a resource of information and to aid residents with questions or in times of crisis.
-If you are having difficulties in any areas, your Resident Assistant, Hall Director, Area Coordinator, Campus Activities Coordinator or the Director are available to help you find the solution or to find the person who can most help you with the problem.
+Other than training for specific job requirements (such as first aid/CPR, conflict resolution, fire safety, etc.), your Residence Life staff participates in training to enhance their communication and helping skills.
+The Residence Life staff’s primary function is to act as a resource of information and to aid residents with questions or in times of crisis.
+If you are having difficulties in any areas, your Resident Assistant, Hall Director, Area Coordinator, or the Executive Director are available to help you find the solution or to find the person who can most help you with the problem.

 Staff Duty Hours

-Student Life Staff, including one professional staff member (Area Coordinator or the Director) who covers the entire campus and one or more RA’s working in each building, are on active duty from 7:00pm until 12:00 midnight daily.
+Residence Life Staff, including one central staff member (Executive Director, Area Coordinator, Graduate Assistant or Hall Director) who covers the entire campus and one or more RA’s working in each building, are on active duty from 7:00pm until 12:00 midnight daily.
 Professional staff duty responsibilities include coordination and support for the RA staff.
 This is done, in part, by completing nightly campus-wide walking tours.
 The RA on duty is available to answer questions, maintain building safety and oversee other services.
 To ensure student safety, the RA on duty also makes specific building rounds of the residence hall and is required to sleep/remain in the facility throughout the night in case of an emergency.
-All on-duty Student Life staff members are in direct communication with other members of Student Life staff and with Campus Police.
+All on-duty Residence Life staff members are in direct communication with other members of Residence Life staff and with Campus Police.